Investigating cosmic strings using large-volume hydrodynamical simulations in the context of JWST's massive UV-bright galaxies: Results

-Particularly with regard to redshifts $z \gtrsim 12$, we also note that the start of star formation tends to be delayed in lower-resolution simulations, which cannot be fully corrected for with our resolution correction procedure (\citetalias{2023Kannan-MTNG}; see also Sect.~\ref{subsec:Resolution_correction}).
-This is potentially part of the reason for the mismatch between our simulated $\Lambda$CDM UVLF and the $\Lambda$CDM reference from \citetalias{2023Kannan-MTNG} at $z=13$, since it is expected to systematically lower the overall abundance of galaxies in the simulation volume at very high redshifts close to the onset of star formation.\footnote{We note that while this may affect the $\Lambda$CDM and $G\mu=10^{-10}$ results at $z=13$, as this is the first redshift for which we find resolved galaxies in these runs, this is not the case for the $G\mu=10^{-8}$ simulations due to the much earlier ($z > 19$) onset of star formation in the latter.} Further, we stress that this redshift, along with $z=14$ and $z=16$, is not among the \citetalias{2023Kannan-MTNG} output redshifts $z_{\rm K23}$ for which their UVLF results are available.
+Particularly with regard to redshifts $z \gtrsim 12$, we also note that the start of star formation tends to be delayed in lower-resolution simulations.
+Additionally, the latter typically exhibit a suppressed star formation rate density $\rho_{\rm SFR}$ at high redshifts ($z \gtrsim 8$) compared to higher-resolution simulations \citep[see e.g.][Fig.~12]{2022Kannan-THESAN}.
+We attempt to mitigate this effect by our redshift-dependent resolution correction procedure (Sect.~\ref{subsec:Resolution_correction}; see also \citet{2018Pillepich-IllTNG}; \citetalias{2023Kannan-MTNG}), but stress that limited resolution, particularly a delayed onset of star formation, cannot typically be fully corrected for by this prescription (see App.~\ref{app:resolution_tests} for a more detailed investigation of resolution in our simulations).
+This is potentially part of the reason for the mismatch between our simulated $\Lambda$CDM UVLF and the $\Lambda$CDM reference from \citetalias{2023Kannan-MTNG} at $z=13$, since it is expected to systematically lower the overall abundance of galaxies in the simulation volume at very high redshifts close to the onset of star formation.\footnote{We note that while this may affect the $\Lambda$CDM and $G\mu=10^{-10}$ results at $z=13$, as this is the first redshift for which we find resolved galaxies in these runs, this is not the case for the $G\mu=10^{-8}$ simulations due to the much earlier ($z > 19$) formation of (resolved) galaxies in the latter.} Further, we stress that this redshift, along with $z=14$ and $z=16$, is not among the \citetalias{2023Kannan-MTNG} output redshifts $z_{\rm K23}$ for which their UVLF results are available.
 Therefore, the corresponding plots instead show data from the closest $z_{\rm K23}$, i.e. $z_{\rm K23} \sim 12$ for the $z=13$ panel and $z_{\rm K23} \sim 15$ for the $z=14$ and $z=16$ panels.

-We compare our results to observational UVLF estimates based on both spectroscopically confirmed \citep{2024aHarikane, 2024bHarikane, 2023cFujimoto} and photometrically selected \citep{2023Bouwens, 2023Donnan, 2023aHarikane, 2023Perez-Gonzalez, 2024Adams, 2024Donnan, 2024Finkelstein, 2024McLeod, 2024Robertson, 2024Willott} $\textit{JWST}$ galaxies.
+We compare our results to observational UVLF estimates based on both spectroscopically confirmed \citep{2025Harikane, 2024Fujimoto, 2025Napolitano, 2025Naidu} and photometrically selected \citep{2023Bouwens, 2023Donnan, 2023aHarikane, 2023Perez-Gonzalez, 2024Adams, 2024Donnan, 2024Finkelstein, 2024McLeod, 2024Robertson, 2024Willott, 2025Kokorev} $\textit{JWST}$ galaxies.

 Similarly to the HMFs and SMFs, the $G\mu=10^{-8}$ UVLFs have a significantly higher amplitude at high redshifts compared to the UVLFs inferred from the other runs.
 The results show the most marked differences at the UV-bright end, while converging with the $\Lambda$CDM and $G\mu=10^{-10}$ results towards lower redshifts.
 Specifically, by redshift $z=8$ all of our runs' UVLFs are in good agreement with each other, as well as with the $\Lambda$CDM estimates from \citetalias{2023Kannan-MTNG} and \citet{2020Vogelsberger-IllTNG_JWST}.